 - Hammer and nails

-I then ran that leg through the table saw and I had TWO legs that were equal height.
+Then I ran that leg through the table saw and I had TWO legs that were equal height.

 I used a hammer and nails to add that leg to the opposite side and all of a sudden I had a tray to work with.
 Now what?

-Playing around with my new creation and the mason jars, I realized I would have room for all three jars and some handles on both sides.
+As I was brainstorming about my new creation and how I wanted to arrange the mason jars, I realized that I would have room for all three jars and some handles on both sides.

-I drilled holes for the rope or twine handles on both ends of my “tray”.
+Then, I drilled holes for the rope or twine handles on both ends of my “tray”.

 Use the Krazy Glue to attach the bands of the mason jar lids around each hole.
 We are NOT going to use the inner portion of the lid on this project.